Mortgage rates on a historic slide downward

 If you’re a high net-worth individual or run a “sovereign fund” – an investing vehicle used by cash-rich nations to diversify their holdings – you’re probably looking at the US and thinking, “hey, those folks pay their mortgages, they have a huge internal market, and American home refinance rates are positive.
 Why don’t we move money there?”

 And then, bingo, with electronic speed, money comes into the US mortgage market.
 More supply pushes down rates and that’s where we are today.

 When you look at mortgage rates from an international perspective the Fed’s importance is, um, marginal.
-Since the world economy is highly-integrated the US cannot stop foreign investors from entering our mortgage markets with cheap capital.Show Me Today's Rates (Jul 15th, 2019)
+Since the world economy is highly-integrated the US cannot stop foreign investors from entering our mortgage markets with cheap capital.Verify your new rate (Sep 22nd, 2019)

 Is now the right time to refinance?

 It’s interesting to speculate where mortgage rates might be in six months or a year but the truth is that no one knows.

 What we do know is where rates have been and where they are today.
 We also know that today, now, it can be attractive to look at the mortgage marketplace.

 Home buyers should check with lenders because rates are low, something good for affordability.
 Current borrowers seeking to refinance should compare current rates and payments with what might be possible in today’s rate environment.